custom-cards/button-card/README.md

 ```

 #### `tap_action` Location
-You can swith panel with the `location` action:
+For example, you can swith panel with the `location` action:
 ```yaml
 - type: "custom:button-card"
   color_type: label-card